Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice. Contact the

 Importing alcohol and pork products is illegal in Pakistan.

 Do not to take photographs of airports or military and government buildings and installations.

 Attempting to convert a Muslim or encouraging a Muslim to abandon their religion is illegal.

-The Islamic holy month of Ramadan will begin in late May 2017.
+The Islamic holy month of Ramadan is expected to occur between mid-May and mid-June 2018.
 During Ramadan, take care to respect religious and cultural sensitivities, rules and customs.
 In particular, people who are not fasting are advised to avoid eating, drinking and smoking in public and in the presence of people who are fasting.
 For more information see our

 Ramadan travel bulletin.

 There are strong Islamic codes of dress and behaviour in Pakistan.
 Take care not to offend.
 If in doubt, seek local advice.

 Wearing short-sleeved garments and shorts should be avoided, as should physical contact between men and women in public.
 Women may be targets of harassment, particularly if they are unaccompanied.